What is eye serum?

 The aging process affects every part of the body, including the eyes — in both an eye health and cosmetic sense.

-Crow’s feet, wrinkles and bags under the eyes are some of the most common beauty concerns for people, and many look to various treatments to address them.
-Eye serum is a popular solution for aging eyes because it’s affordable, accessible and easy to use.
+Crow’s feet, wrinkles and bags under the eyes are some of the most common beauty concerns for people, and many look to various products to address them.
+Eye serum is a popular option for aging eyes because it’s affordable, accessible and easy to use.

 But are eye and face serums safe for use near the eyes, and are they effective?
 In short, many topical products are generally safe and can be beneficial to the user.
 However, the results may vary from person to person, and some chemicals found in these products have the potential to cause irritation.

 Eye serum is often marketed to those with wrinkles, fine lines and other signs of maturing skin.
-While many people are fond of these products, not everyone “needs” to use them — they are cosmetic, not medical.
+While many people are fond of these products, people generally don't “need” to use them — they are cosmetic, not medical.

-People with certain eye and skin concerns may opt for eye serums to improve their appearance and noticeable side effects of their condition, but it’s not something that is medically necessary.
+People with certain eye and skin concerns may opt for eye serums to improve the appearance of visible skin symptoms, but they're generally not something that is medically necessary.

 Can serum be used around the eyes?